Emergency Dentistry – Bedford, VA

 Recover any parts of the tooth that you can and place it in a container with a lid.
 Bring said container with you to your emergency appointment.
 To keep the rest of your mouth safe, cover the rough or jagged edges of your teeth with orthodontic wax.

-Make every effort to get to our office in less than an hour.
+Make every effort to get to our dental office in less than an hour.
 Pick the knocked-out tooth up by the end you use to chew; do not touch the root.
 Gently rinse off any debris before attempting to put the tooth back in its socket.
 You can also store it in a container filled with milk or salt water.

 Pick up the filling or crown and question, rinse it off, and try to put it back on the tooth if you can.
 Dental cement or toothpaste can work as a temporary adhesive.
 Avoid chewing with the affected tooth until you’ve been treated and try to stay away from hard or crunchy foods altogether.